markfenske84/vennquizzes/DOCUMENTATION.md

    - Add a "Shortcode" block
    - Paste your shortcode into the block

-**Option 2: Using the Gutenberg Block**
+**Option 2: Using the Gutenberg Block (Recommended)**

 1. Edit your page in the Block Editor
 2. Click the + icon to add a block
 3. Search for "Venn Quiz"
 4. Select the block
-5. Use the dropdown menu in the block to select your quiz
+5. In the block settings panel on the right, choose your quiz from the dropdown
+6. You'll see a beautiful preview showing which quiz is selected
+7. You can also use alignment options (normal, wide, or full width) for block themes

 ---